-It fascinates me to attend face-to-face interviews with clients who meet candidates we introduce them.
+It fascinates me to attend interviews with clients who meet candidates we introduce them.
 Personal profile and a completed practical task are the only information they know about a person who will enter the room in few minutes.
-Just before candidate interviewed for a Client Solution Engineer position enters, I ask employer to describe me a portrait of a person looking just at his profile.
+Just before a candidate interviewed for a Client Solution Engineer position enters, I ask the employer to describe me a portrait of a person looking just at his profile.

-“Male, 35yo, probably 10–12 years of experience, mainly within big companies” — the answer I get and ask a candidate to enter.
+“Male, 35yo, probably 10–12 years of experience, mainly within big companies” — this is the answer I get and ask a candidate to enter.
 That face of the employer when he sees a 22yo, red-haired girl entering a room is priceless and becomes a moment, which inspires me most.

 “If she went through a traditional recruitment process, she probably would have never reached a stage of an interview with me” — the employer tells me after he made her a job offer and two of us remain in the room.

 Every candidate thinks that his education, qualifications, previous work experience and references matter when future employer is making decision to invite them for an interview.
 Indeed, this was a standard set of information every recruiter was operating with when staffing a position for many years.